 Lysander says he'll protect Helena from Hermia, which starts the whole mess up again.

 Hermia flares up again at being called "little" and tries to get at Helena.
+Again.
 Lysander calls Hermia a dwarf and tells her to get lost.
 Demetrius thinks Lysander should lay off trying to protect Helena because she doesn't like him.

 Now Helena and Hermia can catfight alone.
 Helena decides she's a faster runner than Hermia and flees rather than face Hermia's fists (and eye-scratching fingernails).